LexonBlackzz/rednet-radio/README.md

 - **Workspace Initialization:** Run the tool in an empty folder and it will offer to automatically build your `stations.json` and `playlists/` layout for you.
 - **Station Manager:** Create and configure stations directly in the UI.
 - **Playlist Editor:** Add, edit, or delete tracks seamlessly.
+- **Stereo Track Prep:** Pick a local source file, convert it into `_L.dfpwm` and `_R.dfpwm`, then auto-fill both playback URLs directly in the track editor.
+- **Publishing Targets:** Publish converted stereo pairs locally, to Catbox, or to File Garden from inside the Playlist Editor.
+- **Audio Processing Options:** Optional loudness normalization, high-frequency taming, 8-bit dither, and limiting can be applied before DFPWM conversion.
 - **Auto-Fill:** Paste a GitHub `.dfpwm` link and click Auto-Fill.
 It automatically converts the URL to a raw download link, and guesses the Artist and Title directly from the filename.
 - **Smart Duration Parser:** You no longer need to calculate seconds manually.
 Type natural durations like `3:45` or `1:05:20` and the app handles the math automatically.
 - **Standalone Submissions:** Allows community contributors to build ready-to-send JSON playlists to submit to you, without needing write-access to your workspace.